First Weeks at the Kennels

 Over the next three weeks, our expert Guide Dog Instructors carefully assess every dog on several long walks to monitor their health, temperament, concentration skills and level of control around distractions.

 Since a person’s safety is paramount, the criteria for selecting pups into the Guide Dog training program is extremely stringent and at the conclusion of the three weeks, the dogs will then be matched to a career path they’re best suited to.
-These career paths can range from: Guide Dog, Pets As Therapy dog, breeding dog and pet dog.
+These career paths can range from: Guide Dog, Therapy dog, breeding dog and pet dog.

 Every dog begins basic training by learning how to learn.
 This includes semi-structured training sessions using food as the reward when the dogs try new things.